flinguenheld/ocrp12/README.md

 ****
 ### Testing

-This code used the framework [pytest](https://docs.pytest.org/en/latest/contents.html) to test endpoints.
+This code used the framework [pytest](https://docs.pytest.org/en/latest/contents.html) and the plugin [pytest-django](https://pytest-django.readthedocs.io/en/latest/index.html) to test endpoints.
-To launch a new test, open a terminal, navigate into the *ocrp12/* folder and activate the virtual environment.
+To launch a new test, open a terminal, navigate into the root folder and activate the virtual environment.
 Then launch the command :

-    pytest -v
+    pytest -vs

-These tests need several users, you can create them with the admin interface or with the file *pytest_init.py*.
-💡 You need user's credentials who's authorised to create new users (admin or manager).

-Move into the root folder and use the command :

-    python pytest_init.py --email <admin@epiccrm.com> --password <admin01234>

-Three users will be created :

-    manager@pytest.com
-    salesperson@pytest.com
-    technical_support@pytest.com

-    test01234